 For a great summer gardening experience that will stock your pantry for the winter, add some black-eyed peas to your garden next year.

 If you’re already an old hand with cowpea cultivation, how about sharing your secrets to success in the comments section below?

 And for more information about growing beans in your garden, check out these guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee, Gurney’s, and University of North Carolina Press.
 Uncredited photos: Shutterstock.
+Revised and expanded from an original article by Aaron Cummins.
 With additional writing and editing by Allison Sidhu and Clare Groom.